 Today, concepts such as judging someone by the color of their skin may seem absurd to many, but they remain ingrained in the collective psyche of millions.
 And while the extremism of Nazi Germany may seem distant, prejudice and division still persist in our modern societies.

 In closing, we invite you to watch a video that expands on these reflections and puts into perspective the role of war and conflict in human history.
 We would love to hear your thoughts and comments on this very relevant topic.
-Please share your opinions with us.
+Please share your thoughts with us.

-0 Comments
+0